muratk5n/thirdwave/en/README.md

 2011/12 was the peak, absolute bloddy worst, worst of times..
-This is the year of Occuppy Wall Street BTW (the Zuccotti Park again), shortly before the bleeping *Pope* started jumping up and down on inequality, and Pikketty book was published on the same theme.
+This is the year of Occuppy Wall Street BTW (the Zuccotti Park again), shortly before the *Pope* started jumping up and down on inequality, and Pikketty book was published on the same theme.

 ---